Car inspection Checklist

 The drivetrain is what gets the power from the engine to the wheels.
 It is the most important part of your car, whilst the engine is important to get you moving the drive train and its components working in sync is what allows you to take evasive action or stop your vehicle in an emergency.
 Getting a vehicle moving is easy.
 Stopping and controlling your vehicle at the right time and place could one day save your life.
 Our Vehicle Inspectors take this very seriously, so we take extra time to inspect the drive train components.

 We don’t just look at the tiers and guess the amount of tried and give a vague number.
 Your Car Inspector will scan the tread and disk brakes with a laser that provides uneven wear analysis measurement within 0.1mm.
-This allows accuracy and detailed replacement & maintenance suggestions for tire service.
-Your vehicle inspector will even lookup the tire DOT code database to check expiration notices and tire recall information.
+This allows accuracy and detailed replacement & maintenance suggestions for tyre service.
+Your vehicle inspector will even lookup the tyre DOT code database to check expiration notices and tyre recall information.

 Inspector inspecting the underbody